Muir Woods National Monument: Music

 Japanese composer Toru Takemitsu composed a three movement solo classical guitar piece called "In the Woods" in 1995.
 The third movement of the piece is called Muir Woods and it was inspired in this forest.

 In fiction

 Characters played by James Stewart and Kim Novak visit the Muir Woods National Monument in Alfred Hitchcock's 1958 film Vertigo; however, the scene was actually shot in Big Basin Redwoods State Park.

-The monument was a setting in Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and the first act of War for the Planet of the Apes (2017), though all three films were in fact filmed in British Columbia.
+The monument was a setting in Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and the first act of War for the Planet of the Apes (2017), though all three films were in fact filmed in British Columbia, and none of the movie was filmed in the park, but the movie crew took pictures of Muir Woods' redwood trees and replicated them.

 Jack Kerouac discusses hiking though Muir Woods in his 1958 novel The Dharma Bums.
-He appears in the Big Hero 6: The Series, set in an alternate history that San Francisco was under much Japanese influence after the 1906 earthquake, was "Muirahara Woods".
+It appears in the Big Hero 6: The Series, set in an alternate history that San Francisco was under much Japanese influence after the 1906 earthquake, as "Muirahara Woods" in the eponymous episode.